 7.3.
 Brandishing a weapon – PC 417

-Penal Code 417 PC prohibits drawing, exhibiting, or using a weapon in a threatening manner.
+Penal Code 417 PC prohibits drawing, exhibiting, or also using a weapon (including dirks or daggers) in a threatening manner.
+It is generally a misdemeanor carrying up to one year in jail and up to $1,000.

 - Penal Code 21310.
 See also California Penal Code 19 PC.